Chapter VI: Student Code of Conduct

 A. Conduct Policy Committee Annual Review

 The Conduct Policy Committee (CPC) reviews the high school and college conduct codes at least annually.
 The CPC’s goal is to ensure that the policies and practices are consistent and that outcomes are appropriate for specified behaviors.
 Students are encouraged to make suggestions concerning the content of the Code.
-Suggestions should be submitted to the Associate Director for Student Conduct, the Chair of the CPC.
+Suggestions should be submitted to the Director for Student Conduct, the Chair of the CPC.
 All suggestions are welcome.

 B. Presumption of Innocence